sampan501/sampan.me/README.md

 ## Site build

 - Run `npm run build` to build the site out into the /dist/ directory.
 This doesn't run a local development server or watch the /src/ directory for any SCSS or Eleventy changes
-- `npm run staging` does a very similar thing to `npm run build`, the only difference being it overwrites the robots.txt file so that search engines won't index the site
+- `npm run staging` does a very similar thing to `npm run build`, the only difference being it overwrites the robots.txt file so that search engines won't index the site.

-Both of these build commands are configured in the netlify.toml file, so you don't have to worry about them.

 ## Updating dependencies